ibell/coolprop/Web/Fluids/Propane.rst

 ================================
 Viscosity: E. Vogel, C. Kuchenmeister, and E. Bich, A. Laesecke,"Reference Correlation of the Viscosity of Propane"J. Phys.
 Chem.
 Ref.
 Data, Vol. 27, No. 5, 1998

+Conductivity: Kenneth N. Marsh, Richard A. Perkins, and Maria L. V. Ramires "Measurement and Correlation of the Thermal Conductivity ofPropane from 86 K to 600 K at Pressures to 70 MPa",J. Chem.
+Eng.
+Data 2002, 47, 932-940

+Surface Tension: A. Mulero and I. Cachadiña and M. I. Parra"Recommended Correlations for the Surface Tension of Common Fluids", J. Phys.
+Chem.
+Ref.
+Data, Vol. 41, No. 4, 2012

 Fluid Data
 ==========